 PMM supports all commonly used variants of MySQL, including Percona Server, MariaDB, and Amazon RDS.
 To prevent data loss and performance issues, PMM does not automatically change MySQL configuration.
-However, there are certain recommended settings that will maximize monitoring efficiency.
+However, there are certain recommended settings that help maximize monitoring efficiency.
 These recommendations depend on the variant and version of MySQL you are using, and mostly apply to very high loads.

 PMM can collect query data either from the slow query log or from Performance Schema.
 Using the slow query log to capture all queries provides maximum details, but can impact performance on heavily loaded systems unless it is used with the query sampling feature available only in Percona Server.
 Performance Schema is generally better for recent versions of other MySQL variants.
 For older MySQL variants, which have neither sampling, nor Performance Schema, configure logging only slow queries.

-You can add configuration examples provided in this guide
+You can add configuration examples provided in this guide to

-or change variables dynamically using the following syntax:
+restart the server or change variables dynamically using the following syntax: